calloc134/torito-frontend/README.md

 ## Installation

+IMPORTANT: Add `ControlPort 9051` to your torrc file.

 Download the latest release from the [releases page](https://github.com/calloc134/torito-frontend/releases).
 Add `torito.toml` to `/etc/tor/` directory.
 Here is an example of `torito.toml`: